Team

 Hello!

 As a little girl, “Holiness standard” pamphlets were kept handily zipped into my Bible, bringing security and confidence.
-At 7, I heard a non-KJV version read in VBS.
+At seven, I heard a non-KJV version read in VBS.
 When my teacher explained that KJV is hard for little kids to understand.
 I boldly confronted her, showing that while her version used the word “resurrected” in our memory verse, mine only said, “raised”.
 “Which is easier?”, little me asked.
 Two years later, I specifically remember evangelizing to a lost person at around 9 years old.
 I went through just about everything from makeup to pants to TV.
-I really thought I’d convicted the lady when I explained wedding rings were wrong because “Aaron made the golden calf out of jewelry”.
+I really thought I’d convicted the lady when I explained wedding rings were wrong because “Aaron made the golden calf out of jewelry.”

 As I launched into my teen years, I continued studying my beliefs.
 Apologetics was a huge interest; I loved studying out the arguments for God’s existence and proof of Christ’s resurrection.
 I emerged strongly convinced that Christianity was true beyond reasonable doubt.
 However, the more I studied doctrines unique to or rare outside my movement, the more questions I had.
 Why did we sell unisex T-shirts at camp while condemning women’s pants for being similar to men’s pants?
 Why did we call jewelry sin and not wearing clothes when the same sentence that says not to let our beauty come from jewelry also says for it to not come from “the putting on of apparel”?
 Why did we say every believer has to speak in tongues to have the Holy Spirit when 1 Corinthians 12 is very clear that the gift of tongues is not for every Christian?
 I did what any rational 14 year old would do, I started asking my questions.
 Unfortunately, I was rarely answered.
 One person informed me that a devil was trying to possess me, and in a different incident I was told that my questions would disqualify me from a ministry position.